Platelet Rich Plasma Therapy PRP

-Under light sedation, the PRP is injected into the affected joint(s).
+Under light sedation, the PRP is injected into the affected joint(s), muscle or tendon.
 The patient is discharged the same day.

 * x-rays and/or ultrasound are usually performed prior to treatment in a separate appointment to ensure a proper diagnosis and to make sure your pet is a good candidate for treatment.
 These diagnostics are not included in the price of the PRP therapy.

-** Price of PRP therapy includes PRP collection, preparation, patient sedation, hospitalization, administration and post-procedure medication
+** Price of PRP therapy includes PRP collection, preparation, patient sedation, PRP administration and hospitalization

 See how PRP has helped pets